International protection permits for both refugee status and subsidiary protection are granted for a period of 5 years.[1]

 As mentioned in previous AIDA reports, to discourage such practice, in 2015, the Ministry of Interior issued a circular remarking that the law does not require beneficiaries of international protection to attach a registered address certificate to the residence permit issuance or renewal request being sufficient a declaration by the person concerning their domicile is considered sufficient.[3]
 In 2019, the Civil Court of Rome had accepted an urgent appeal submitted by a beneficiary of subsidiary protection on the matter.[4]

 However, in ASGI’s experience, Police offices in the entire national territory still request proof of domicile to renew residence permits for beneficiaries of international protection.
+Some Police Offices even request proof of residence, not only of domicile, on the national territory to issue the permit of stay.
+This policy, combined with the extreme difficulty with finding proper accommodations for foreign citizens, makes the procedures for issuing permits of stay slower and more difficult.[5]

 According to the law, the residence permit for subsidiary protection can be renewed after verification that the conditions imposed in Article 14 of the Qualification Decree are still satisfied.[6]
 The application is sent back to the administrative Territorial Commission that decided on the original asylum application, which has to assess the renewal request and either express a favourable opinion to the renewal or send the file to the National Asylum Commission, which is responsible for the proceedings concerning the cessation or withdrawal of protection status.
 The Territorial Commission also considers information provided by the police concerning crimes committed during the person’s stay in Italy, while assessing the renewal request.
 In practice, these permits are usually renewed and the main reason why renewal may not happen is that the procedure to withdraw protection status started due to the beneficiary having committed a serious crime.

-Another frequent reason these permits are not renewed is evidence that the refugee has had contacts with his or her embassy or has returned to the country of origin, even if for a short period.
+Another frequent reason permits are not renewed is evidence that the refugee has had contacts with their embassy or has returned to the country of origin, even if for a short period.
 Sometimes, on this basis, the non-renewal procedure has been initiated even for subsidiary protection beneficiaries.
 To this regard it has to be underlined that L. 132/2018 which amended Decree Law 113/2018, introduced Article 15 (2 – ter) to the Qualification Decree, according to which, for the purpose of terminating the needs of subsidiary protection, “any return to the country of origin is relevant, if not justified by serious and proven reasons”.
 Following legal action initiated by ASGI the cessation of international protection by NAC in a few of such cases has been cancelled, even if the provision is still in place.

 On 10 March 2022, the Civil Court of Brescia upheld the appeal lodged by the applicant, a beneficiary of subsidiary protection, clarifying how, according to the Article 23 of the Qualification Directive, national implementing authorities are not given discretion as to additional requirements, not set in law, for the issuance of a residence permit for subsidiary protection beneficiaries.[8]